Six Transcribed Improvisations on La Spagna

 5. Version 5 of 6 (2014)

-Again, this performance, from May 16, 2014, at the Warsaw Music Encounters Festival, was close to the previous one (version 4) — it took place only two weeks later.
+Again, this performance, from May 16, 2014, at the Warsaw Music Encounters Festival, followed closely after the previous one (version 4); it took place only two weeks later.
 Having not included it in the programme, we performed this improvisation on La Spagna as an encore.
-That is why we tried to make a reasonably short rendering of the piece.
+That is why we kept it relatively short.

 More Hispano Quartet, Concert at the Warsaw Music Encounters Festival, May 16, 2014

-A fair number of new melodic, recurring imitative motives started emerging as soon as I abandoned the (self-imposed) idea of progressive proportional accelerando in favour of free counterpoint, somehow managing to keep these motives coming for about forty bars in a row (bars 139–179).
+A fair number of new melodic, recurring imitative motifs started emerging as soon as I abandoned the (self-imposed) idea of progressive proportional accelerando in favour of free counterpoint, somehow managing to keep these motifs coming for about forty bars in a row (bars 139–179).

 Six improvisations on La Spagna [5/6]